 The story.

-1888 - the age of industrialization is in full swing.
-Chemnitz, the so-called Saxon Manchester, rapidly develops into one of Europe's most important locations for the textile industry and mechanical engineering.
-The exchange of ideas brings numerous innovations and new company formations.
-It was precisely at this time that Karl Robert Wagner, a trained locksmith, founded his hardware factory Rowac.
-With foresight, he succeeded in taking a bold step that led to success: the world's first riveted seating furniture made of light strip steel.
-It became an icon among Rowac products and made its way into the workshops and classrooms of the Bauhaus in Weimar, Dessau, and Berlin.
+1888 - the Industrial Revolution is in full swing.
+Chemnitz, the so-called Manchester of Saxony, quickly develops into one of the most important hubs in Europe for the textile industry and mechanical engineering.
+The exchange of ideas brings about numerous innovations and start-ups.
+It was precisely at this time that Karl Robert Wagner, a trained locksmith, founded his Rowac hardware factory.
+With foresight, he succeeds in taking a bold step with the world's first riveted furniture made of lightweight steel.
+It became an icon among the Rowac products and made its way into the workshops and classrooms of the Bauhaus in Weimar, Dessau and Berlin.

-A group of Bauhaus students, seated on Rowac stools – 1923, Weimar
+A group of Bauhaus students and teachers sitting on Rowac schemel - 1923, Weimar Germany

 The beginning.

-Born into poverty, Karl Robert Wagner earned his own living from an early age.
-As a trained locksmith, he traveled across Europe, greatly expanding his knowledge and skills.
-Upon his return to Chemnitz, he received good job offers.
-But he wanted more and eventually bought the necessary tools and a lathe with his saved 400 marks to start his own business.
-He quickly made a name for himself with his products, such as window latches and openers.
+Born into poverty, Karl Robert Wagner must earn his own living at an early age.
+As a trained locksmith, he travels through Europe and is able to greatly expand his knowledge and skills.
+Returning to Chemnitz, he is fortunate to receive attractive job offers.
+But he wants more and eventually decides to start his own business, purchasing the necessary tools and a lathe with the 400 marks he has saved up.
+He quickly makes a name for himself with his products, such as window latches and openers.

 Karl Robert Wagner in 1913

 The demand for functional yet durable industrial furniture is growing, and sitting at work is becoming increasingly important.
 With the Model I, Rowac launched the world's first riveted seating furniture made of lightweight steel strip in 1909.
-Years of experiments, calculations and observations went into the development of optimal seat and backrest shapes; Rowac became a pioneer of ergonomics.
-A wide range of products for workshops and offices was created, including chairs, tables, toolboxes and cabinets.
+Years of experiments, calculations and observations went into the development of optimal seat and backrest shapes; Rowac becomes a pioneer of ergonomics.
+A wide range of products for workshops and offices are developed, including chairs, tables, toolboxes and cabinets.

 Rowac advertisement in the Bauhaus Dessau brochure - around 1927

-World War II brought significant restrictions for Rowac in the production and supply to its European-wide customer base.
+World War II brought significant restrictions for Rowac in the production and supply of customers across Europe.
 Despite a manufacturing ban on steel furniture, Rowac was initially able to continue operating.
-However, this was only possible because, on the one hand, the furniture design was altered so that mainly wood was used instead of steel, and on the other hand, Rowac complied with strict government regulations and carried out orders for various state institutions.
+This was made possible by redesigning its products to rely primarily on wood instead of steel and by complying with the government's strict regulations while carrying out contracts for various state institutions.
 These were mainly furnishings, e.g., for air-raid shelters, but also ammunition boxes.

-The Rowac Factory Premises – Annaberger Straße 282 a, Chemnitz
+The Rowac factory grounds - Annaberger Straße 282 a, Chemnitz Germany